This post on quick and easy page layouts is the fifth in a series devoted to Scrapbooking Shortcuts. To read the first four, follow these links:

 Using the broad tip, practice lettering in a couple different styles until you can do it quickly and consistently, then do your own headings by hand.
 This saves SO MUCH TIME in the long run.
 Plus, you can adjust the height and width of anything you are writing to fit into whatever white space you have available on a particular page.

 And that’s the nitty-gritty of how I save time and money in making my memory books.
-What tips would you add to this list?
+Do you have any tips to add to this list?
+Share your quick and easy ideas for page layouts below.